-The health service organisation ensures that timely reports on safety and quality systems and performance are provided to the governing body, the workforce, consumers and the local community, and other relevant health service organisations.
+The HSO ensures that timely reports on safety and quality systems and performance are provided to the governing body, the workforce, consumers and the local community, and other relevant health service organisations.

 These processes were verified through review of committee meeting minutes:

-- MAC (21/05/2024 & 27/08/2024)
+- MAC (GB) (21/05/24, 20/08/24 & 19/11/24)

 - Executive Management (21/11/2024)

-- Quality and Risk (4/06/24; 13/08/24 & 1/10/24)
+- Quality and Risk (4/06/24, 13/08/24 & 1/10/24) Consumer Consultant representation is on this committee

 - Consumer Committee (16/07/2024 & 24/09/24)

-- Nursing Team Meeting (23/04/2024, 19/11/2024 & 5/12/2024)
+- Heads of Dept (08/2024)

+- Emergency Planning (17/07/2024)

-- Allied Health (25/09/2024; 23/10/2024)
+- Allied Health (25/09/2024 & 23/10/2024)

 - Medication Safety (22/05/2024 & 28/08/2024)

 - Work, Health & Safety Committee (08/08/24 & 10/10/24)

 - National Standards Committee (19/11/2024)

+- Infection Prevention & Control Committee (30/10/2024)

+- Quality and Safety Boards are positioned throughout the facility for public review

-Action 1.10 The health service organisation: a.
-Identifies and documents organisational risks b.
-Uses clinical and other data collections to support risk assessments c.
-Acts to reduce risks d.
-Regularly reviews and acts to improve the effectiveness of the risk management system e.
-Reports on risks to the workforce and consumers f.
-Plans for, and manages, internal and external emergencies and disasters Evidence Reviewed
+- a.
+Identifies and documents organisational risks - b.
+Uses clinical and other data collections to support risk assessments - c.
+Acts to reduce risks - d.
+Regularly reviews and acts to improve the effectiveness of the risk management system - e.
+Reports on risks to the workforce and consumers - f.
+Plans for, and manages, internal and external emergencies and disasters

 The HSO have developed and implemented risk management processes articulated in corporate document Healthscope Policy 0.17 Risk Management and Healthscope Policy 1.18 Quality Management.
-Review of the Risk Register maintained in RiskMan demonstrated the inclusion of clinical and nonclinical risks that are aligned to the NSQHS standards with risk ratings, risk mitigation strategies, and review dates.
-Risks remain flexible to the dynamic nature of healthcare provision by being regularly monitored and reviewed as needed through MAC and Quality and Risk Committees to ensure that current controls remain effective.
-Evidence of plans was sighted for the management of internal and external emergencies and disasters and included Pandemic acute respiratory infection health care facility preparedness/business continuity toolkit (HICMR) 2023, Annual Essential Safety Measures Report 27/11/2024 and HSO Disaster Management & Recovery Plan
+Review of the Risk Register maintained in RiskMan demonstrated the inclusion of clinical and non-clinical risks that are aligned to the NSQHSS standards with risk ratings, risk mitigation strategies, and review dates.
+Risks remains flexible to the dynamic nature of healthcare provision with risks being regularly monitored and reviewed as needed through MAC and Quality and Risk Committees to ensure that current controls remain effective.
+Evidence of plans was sighted for the management of internal and external emergencies and disasters and included Pandemic acute respiratory infection health care facility preparedness/business continuity toolkit (HICMR) 2023, Annual Essential Safety Measures Report 14/10/2024 and HSO Disaster Management & Recovery Plan.